microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete or hang up an active call.
-For multiparty calls, this will only delete your call leg; the underlying multiparty call will still continue.
+For group calls, this will only delete your call leg and the underlying group call will still continue.

 ## Permissions

-One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Permission type | Permissions (from least to most privileged)                  |
 | :-------------- | :----------------------------------------------------------- |